“An easement is the right to use real property owned by another person for a specific and limited use.”

 In Arizona, it’s not unheard of for a piece of property in an isolated and undeveloped area to not have legal access to the property.
 Meaning there are not roads leading to the property and there are not Express or Prescriptive easements.

 In this scenario, the landlocked owner has several options.
-If the seller of the Arizona property sold a portion of his or her land without a formal access roadway, then Arizona law implies in the sale of the property an easement across the seller’s remaining property for access–and utilities.
+If the seller of the Arizona property sold a portion of her land without a formal access roadway, then Arizona law implies in the sale of the property an easement across the seller’s remaining property for access–and utilities.
 If the seller of the land refuses, the landlocked owner can ask a court to enter an order compelling the seller to grant an easement.
 Because Arizona law generally presumes that transfer of real property includes by implication that there is a way the property can be accessed and used.

 private condemnation of properties